melezhik/Sparrow6/README.md

 Read more about Sparrow task runner at [documentation/taskrunner](https://github.com/melezhik/Sparrow6/blob/master/documentation/taskrunner.md).

-### Sparrow6 DSL
+### Sparrow DSL

-Sparrow6 DSL allows one to run Sparrow tasks using even better Raku functions shortcuts.
+Sparrow DSL allows one to run Sparrow tasks using even better Raku functions shortcuts.
 In comparison with `task-run` function, DSL provides input parameters validation and dedicated function names.
 DSL is limited to a certain subset of Sparrow plugins:

     #!raku